 These areas aim to inform shoppers about complementary colors or trending hues for various rooms in the house.
 Sometimes the section might highlight colors to invoke a specific mood or they might leverage a celebrity’s clout by pinpointing colors from his or her exclusive line.

-And while each paint brand will decide what sections to highlight based on their target customer’s demographics, the companies recognize their patrons are looking for additional guidance when choosing wall colors and provide a solution to help them feel in control of the process while making knowledgeable decisions.
+And while each paint brand will decide what sections to highlight based on their target customer’s demographics, the companies recognize their consumers are looking for additional guidance when choosing wall colors and provide a solution to help them feel in control of the process while making knowledgeable decisions.

 I identify as many things – a marketer, a mom, a Packer football enthusiast – which means brands have countless avenues to pique my interest at different times of the year.
 If I missed your product display during the summer, you might easily hook me with back-to-school messaging come fall.

 Not only do updatable graphics speak to a variety of audiences depending on holidays or seasons, but they’re also perfect for displays that will be in multiple locations that target different audiences.
-For instance, a merchandising display for an activity tracker might be found in sporting goods stores as well as department stores, both of which might use different graphics to appeal to the audience that frequents those settings.
+For instance, a retail merchandising display for an activity tracker might be found in sporting goods stores as well as department stores, both of which might use different graphics to appeal to the audience that frequents those settings.

 Changing up imagery on a display can also save on costs as a brand’s marketing initiatives change throughout the year.
 It keeps messaging fresh without the large expense of a brand-new display.